TRT Clinic in Edmonton - Same Day

 - Step 1 -- Online intake.
 Complete a confidential symptom questionnaire and medical history.

-- Step 2 -- Initial physician video consultation.
-An Alberta-licensed physician reviews your symptoms, prior labs (if any), and orders the baseline blood panel.
+- Step 2 -- Initial doctor video consultation.
+A licensed doctor reviews your symptoms, prior labs (if any), and orders the baseline blood panel.

 - Step 3 -- Laboratory testing.
 Visit any DynaLIFE Medical Labs location in Edmonton (downtown, West Edmonton Mall, Sherwood Park, etc.) for a morning blood draw.
 No appointment is typically needed.

 - Step 4 -- Results review.
-The physician reviews your lab results and confirms whether you meet diagnostic criteria for hypogonadism.
+The doctor reviews your lab results and confirms whether you meet diagnostic criteria for hypogonadism.

 Required Bloodwork Before Starting TRT

 Comprehensive baseline labs are mandatory before any TRT prescription is issued.
-Bloodwork is drawn at a DynaLIFE collection site in Edmonton and results are sent securely to your physician.
+Bloodwork is drawn at a DynaLIFE collection site in Edmonton and results are sent securely to your doctor.

 - Total testosterone (morning draw, repeated for confirmation) -- the primary diagnostic marker.

-- Free testosterone and SHBG -- assesses bioavailable testosterone.
+- Available testosterone and SHBG -- assesses bioavailable testosterone.

 - LH and FSH -- distinguishes primary (testicular) from secondary (pituitary) hypogonadism.